 That is where pharmacists should come into the picture.
 A Pharmacist Drug Review (PDR) is a process mandated by law that is supposed to involve the pharmacist confirming the correct prescription is being filled.
 Unfortunately, most large pharmacy chains meet the PDR requirement by simply having a person sign an electronic keypad.
 Patients are essentially signing a document saying that the pharmacist has answered all of their questions or that they were offered a consultation from their pharmacist but chose to waive it.
 Most people sign this without ever reading the document before agreeing to it.
 Again, they will have no way of knowing whether they have the correct medication.

 If you or somebody you love has been injured because a medical provider gave them the wrong prescription, please seek legal assistance as soon as possible.
-At the Weitz Firm, we have vast experience handling these types of cases, and we are ready to conduct a thorough investigation into the incident.
+At The Weitz Firm, LLC, we have vast experience handling these types of cases, and we are ready to conduct a thorough investigation into the incident.
 Our goal is to secure full compensation for what happened to you, which can include: